-Foreigners & Immigration
+Welcoming Foreigners & Immigration

 The Bible has over 100 verses about welcoming the immigrant and loving them as we love ourselves and our children.

-In the time of Jesus, Jews distrusted, feared, and perhaps hated Samaritans and their foreign ways and religion just like Trump supporters do Muslim and Mexican immigrants.
+In the time of Jesus, Jews distrusted, feared, and hated Samaritans and their foreign ways and religion just like Trump supporters do Muslim and Mexican immigrants.

 Clearly, Jesus is standing up for accepting feared outsiders with strange ways and different religions and saying these people may be better than even our own holy men.